Privacy policy

 Our website uses HTTP cookies to store user-specific data.

-In the following, we explain what cookies are and why they are used to help you understand the following privacy policy.
+Below we explain what cookies are and why they are used so that you can better understand the following privacy policy.

 What exactly are cookies?